The Weimaraner is a bold, cheerful, and energetic breed that is also fiercely loyal and often protective of his owner.

 Smart dogs learn quickly, and so training is faster and easier with bright dogs.

-Smart dogs can also outsmart their owners so be prepared for all kinds of mischievous from stealing treats to finding ways to get through the patio gate.
+Smart dogs can also outsmart their owners so be prepared for all kinds of mischievous behavior from stealing treats to finding ways to get through the patio gate.

 Do you remember Williams Wegman, the photographer who made the Weimaraner famous by dressing up his dogs and then capturing them in classic poses that emulated pop culture?